Book today to get 10% discount off the tour price Find out more

 Listen out for the resident hippos enjoying the waters of Chobe River, the major water source in Chobe National Park.
 The Chobe River forms a natural border between Botswana and Namibia and Zambia.
 Chobe National Park is one of Botswana’s premier game parks, renowned for its large herds of elephants.

 From Kasane we set off on our Chobe Overnight Mobile Excursion - camping in the wilds of this top African game park for the night.
 In the afternoon we take a game drive en route to our bush camp in Chobe National Park.
-On the game viewing drive rare sable and roan antelope are often sighted, along with impalas, kudu, elephants, giraffes and more.
-We also see a variety of birds, from raptor and plover to lilac breasted roller, as we drive!
+On the game viewing drives rare sable and roan antelope are often sighted, along with impalas, kudu, elephants, giraffes and more.
+We also see a variety of birds, from raptor and plover to lilac-breasted roller, as we drive!

 We spend the evening musing over our wild encounters in Chobe Park, taking in the quiet and listening to the night sounds of nearby wildlife.